xunhuang1995/AdaIN-style/README.md

 th test.lua -content input/content/cornell.jpg -style input/style/woman_with_hat_matisse.jpg
 ```

-You can also run the code on directories of content images and style images using `-contentDir` and `-styleDir`.
+You can also run the code on directories of content and style images using `-contentDir` and `-styleDir`.
 It will save every possible combination of content and styles to the output directory.

 ```
 th test.lua -contentDir input/content -styleDir input/style
 ```
 Some other options:
+* `-crop`: Center crop both content and style images beforehand.
 * `-contentSize`: New (minimum) size for the content image.
 Keeping the original size if set to 0.
 * `-styleSize`: New (minimum) size for the content image.
 Keeping the original size if set to 0.
-* `-crop`: Center crop both content and style images beforehand.

 To see all available options, type:
 ```